snasphysicist/MarkdownToHtml/README.md

 # MarkdownToHtml

+## Element parent classes

+There are four abstract parent classes which are inherited by the classes described below which represent particular elements of the Markdown document.
+Each different markdown element contains some combination of the following data items: a *type* (with corresponding html tag), some inner *content* (as other element objects), some *attributes* (as string:string key:value pairs).
+The four parent classes thus define four different combinations of these data items, and the `ToHtml` methods in each case.

+* `MarkdownElementBase` - *type* only
+* `MarkdownElementWithContent` - *type* + *content*
+* `MarkdownElementWithAttributes` - *type* + *attributes*
+* `MarkdownElementFull` - *type* + *content* + *attributes*

-## Markdown Element classes
+## Element classes

 The biggest group of files/glasses in the project are those that represent "Markdown elements".
 Broadly speaking these are some specific sub-part of a Markdown document, such as a code block, a heading or a emphasised piece of text.
-These are the classes prefixed with Markdown, with the exception of the `MarkdownParser` and the `MarkdownElementType` class.
+These are the classes prefixed with Markdown, with the exception of the following: `MarkdownElementBase`, `MarkdownElementFull`, `MarkdownElementWithAttributes`, `MarkdownElementWithContent` `MarkdownElementType`, `MarkdownLineGroupType`, `MarkdownParser`,

 These classes are responsible for detecting whether an element of that type can be parsed from a line or set of lines, and actually parsing that element out.
 They all provide two static methods to do this - `CanParseFrom` and `ParseFrom`.